hrachid12/Hash-Map-and-Word-Counter/README.md

 ## Usage

-An example of how to use word_count.py to find the top 5 most used words in 'alice.txt' .
+An example of how to use word_count.py to find the top 5 most used words in some document named 'alice.txt' .
 It is required that both files are downloaded and in the same directory as 'example.py'.

 ```python
 from word_count.py import top_words